 “She came up with several different lines like that,” Mark D. Sanders recalled.
 “I guess I was smart enough to say ‘yes’ to them.
 We came up with the chorus part at lunch.
 When we got back to my office, I started strumming the guitar and we wrote the melody.
 It’s actually one of the easiest songs to write that I’ve ever been a part of.
 I can’t tell you how many people have said that this song changed their lives.”

-Four months after its release, “I Hope You Dance” topped the Billboard Hot Country Songs chart.
+Four months after its release, Lee Ann’s “I Hope You Dance” topped the Billboard Hot Country Songs chart.
 The tune reigned supreme for five weeks, becoming one of the biggest hits of 2000.
 The song also crossed over to the all-genre Billboard 100 chart, where it peaked at No. 14.
-To this day, “I Hope You Dance” remains Lee Ann’s lone chart-topping hit.